lablup/backend.ai/docs/common-api/objects.rst

        under the working directory and copmiles them into ``./main`` executable, with commonly used C/link flags: ``"-pthread -lm -lrt -ldl"``.

-   * - ``buildLog``
-     - ``bool``

-     - Indicates whether to separately report the logs from the build step.
-       (default: ``false``)

-       If set ``false``, all console outputs during the build step are swallowed silently and only the console outputs from the main program are returned.
-       This looks like you only run the main program with a hidden build step.

-       However, if the build command fails with a non-zero exit code, then the ``"finished"`` response contains the swallowed console outputs of the build command.
-You can distinguish failures from the build step and the execution step using ``result.options.step`` value.

-       If set ``true``, at least one ``"continued"`` response will be generated to explicitly report the console outputs from the build step.
-       Like the execution step, there may be mulitple ``"continued"`` responses with ``result.options.exitCode`` set ``null`` when the build step takes long time.

    * - ``exec``
      - ``str``